 Deer of either sex may be hunted statewide with a bow or crossbow during the archery and crossbow seasons, except that crossbows are not permitted in Logan, McDowell, Mingo and Wyoming counties, except by the holders of Class Y/YY permits.
+Only one antlered deer may be taken during the Archery and

+Mountaineer Heritage Seasons combined in Logan, McDowell, Mingo and Wyoming counties.
 A bow or a crossbow may be substituted for a firearm during any deer firearms season except that a bow or crossbow cannot be substituted in the muzzleloader season.

-- hunt with a crossbow that does not have: - " a draw weight of at least 125 pounds. - " a working safety. - " bolts and arrows at least 16 inches long, including the insert and the nock. - " broadheads with at least two sharp-cutting edges at least 3/4 inch in width. - hunt deer with arrows with broadheads having less than two sharp-cutting edges, measuring less than 3/4 inch in width. - use a bow-locking device, except with a modified bow permit issued by the Director. - use an arrow with an explosive, drug-laced or poisoned head or shaft. - use an electronic call to hunt deer. - use a bow or crossbow on Bright McCausland Homestead WMA. - be afield with both gun and bow or with gun and an arrow, except that a person who is not prohibited from possessing firearms by law may carry a firearm for self-defense.
+- hunt with a crossbow that does not have: - " a draw weight of at least 125 pounds. - " a working safety. - " bolts and arrows at least 16 inches long, including the insert and the nock. - " broadheads with at least two sharp-cutting edges at least 3/4 inch in width. - hunt with a crossbow with more than one string. - hunt deer with arrows with broadheads having less than two sharp-cutting edges, measuring less than 3/4 inch in width. - use a bow-locking device, except with a modified bow permit issued by the Director. - use an arrow with an explosive, drug-laced or poisoned head or shaft. - use an electronic call to hunt deer. - use a bow or crossbow on Bright McCausland Homestead WMA. - be afield with both gun and bow or with gun and an arrow, except that a person who is not prohibited from possessing firearms by law may carry a firearm for self-defense. - be afield with an air rifle and bow or an air rifle and any arrow at the same time. - hunt with an air bow at any time.